 The Scranton School for Deaf and Hard-of-Hearing Children, a non-profit, tuition-free school located in Northeast Pennsylvania, provides a variety of academic and extracurricular programs to deaf and hard-of-hearing children from birth through the 8th grade.
 The Scranton School’s barrier-free, all-inclusive communication environment meets the needs of the individual student.
 American Sign Language, Sign Supported English and Spoken English are all incorporated to promote the academic, social, emotional and physical development of our students.
 Why is the Scranton School the right place for your deaf or hard of hearing child?
-Discover what the School has to offer students through our “Day In The Life” video tour or by visiting the pages of our website.
+Discover what the School has to offer students through our video tour below or by visiting the pages of our website.

 The Summer edition of The Scranton School newsletter is available to download.
 BearTracks is the quarterly publication for The Scranton School for Deaf and Hard of Hearing Children, providing information about student activities and accomplishments, events on campus and around the community and efforts by The Scranton School to support and promote the achievement of deaf and hard of hearing students in Northeast Pennsylvania.
 Simply click on the cover to download your copy today and enjoy this digital edition!
 In this issue, read articles about the trip to the State Capitol, Phase 3 Renovations, after-school activities, the annual Car ShowPSAD event, and many more.
 Discover the excitement that is happening on our campus and opportunities available to the students at The Scranton School.